H4rkEr/Pterodactyl-Wordpress-Egg/README.md

 - This is the egg 👍

-Use "entrypoint.sh" To run the egg
+Use "webpress-egg.json" To run the egg